 Taking its name from the river which runs through the beautiful grounds at Manor House hotel in the Cotswolds, the Bybrook restaurant has held a Michelin star for four years and is a traditional country house dining experience with excellent food, formal surroundings and world class wines.
 The hotel itself is a thoroughly relaxing place to stay, located in the picture-perfect Cotswolds village of Castle Combe, with its own golf course and luxury bedrooms.

-Under the direction of its executive chef Niall Keating, The Dining Room at luxury Cotswolds hotel Whatley Manor has an impressive two Michelin stars, as befits this top-end country house hotel.
-Niall’s menus showcase his accomplished modern cooking with use of Asian influences and the vegetarian menu offers well-thought out creative flavours.
+Under the direction of its executive chef Ricki Weston, The Dining Room at luxury Cotswolds hotel Whatley Manor has one Michelin star, as befits this top-end country house hotel.
 Dining here is a real experience with the multi-course Gastronomic Menu, which can be paired with wine flights to complement the superbly-crafted dishes.
-As well as the two Michelin star restaurant, Whatley Manor has luxury bedrooms, a top spa, a private cinema, beautiful grounds, terrace, cocktail bar and less formal Brasserie restaurant to make sure a stay here is a memorable one.
+As well as the restaurant, Whatley Manor has luxury bedrooms, a top spa, a private cinema, beautiful grounds, terrace, cocktail bar and less formal Brasserie restaurant to make sure a stay here is a memorable one.

 Hotels with Michelin star restaurants in the Midlands